SRSTLCI/tf-transliteration-riggs2slo-toolkit/README.md

 This option doesn't perfectly preserve the formatting of the original input text, but it performs a lot of work to retain the formatting of the original input text.

+# Model Accuracy
+This model does not discern context within a given sentence or paragraph in relation to meaning or other words.
+As such, when transliterating from Riggs to SLO, you should be aware of what the original word may have been in Riggs and determine if the word produced in SLO is a valid Dakota/Lakota word or phrase.

+The primary goal of this tool is to accelerate the workflows required in transliterating documents written in Riggs orthography.
+It will both assist individuals who have no intimate knowledge of the Dakota/Lakota language and accelerate workflows for individuals who do.
+Hence, we are always looking to improve the accuracy of the model, and may periodically provide updated versions of the model that make less mistakes.

 # Updating the Model
 If we release a new model, you can replace the contents of the tf-transliteration folder with that of a tf-transliteration folder associated with a newer model.
 The app should be capable of using any model that is placed there and use it to transliterate your text.